Hiking the Appalachian Trail is a time-honored tradition, but in which direction should you go?

 Benefits and Drawbacks to SoBo Thru-Hiking

-There are always ongoing arguments on SoBo vs NoBo and which is better for the experience as expected the stories from everyone are vastly different and that neither is truly the “right” way but that each shares some benefits and some serious drawbacks.
+There are always ongoing arguments on SoBo vs NoBo and which is better for the experience as expected the stories from everyone are vastly different and that neither is truly the “right” way but each share some benefits and some serious drawbacks.

 Very similar to the NoBo discussion above this tends to change people’s perceptions and opens them up to more in life.